Read about the AQDMD’s Guiding Principles

 The AQDMD is involved in the following ways:

-Increase public sources of information about protecting the rights of citizens when it comes to MAID.
+Increase public sources of information about protecting the rights of citizens when it comes end-of-life care, including medical aid in dying (MAID).

-Actively work to expand the criteria for MAID eligibility, especially for advance requests made by patients with a neurocognitive degenerative disease.
+Actively work to expand the criteria for medical aid in dying (MAID) eligibility, especially for advance requests made by patients with a neurocognitive degenerative disease, as well as the extension of the law to mental health disorders as the only health problem.

 The AQDMD’s six major actions